pine-vm/pine/explore/internal-analysis/2026-09-20-elm-app-compilation-runtime-profile-analysis.md

 new one.
 Preserve enough logical call information for errors and recursion detection, possibly using a compact cycle detector separate from the evaluation continuation stack.

-This is primarily a scalability and allocation improvement.
-The directly measured recursion check is only 0.75%, so tail-call work should follow the first three priorities unless allocation profiling reveals a larger hidden cost.
+The first profile made this look like primarily a scalability improvement, with only 0.75% directly measured in recursion checking.
+The follow-up profile changes the priority:
+`CheckForInfiniteRecursion` reaches 24.27% of the wall slice and 30.43% of represented CPU.
+Allocation-free diagnostic construction should now be treated as an immediate fix, followed by an active-call index and tail-call frame replacement.

 ### Priority 6: Parallelize independent snapshot cases only for batch throughput